kong4ndrew/home-manager/README.md

 ```

-##### After performing system updates, your zshenv, located in /etc/zshenv might get replaced and Nix might not work.<br>
+##### After performing system updates, your zshenv, located in /etc/zshenv might get replaced and Nix might not work.
 In that case, Nix Installer has a dedicated command to get it working again:

 ```nix